William McBryar: Watchman at Arlington National Cemetery

 McBryar worked as a watchman at the Arlington National Cemetery in 1909.

 Later career

-After returning to his farm for two years, McBryar then taught as a military instructor at Saint Paul's Normal and Industrial School near Lawrenceville, Virginia for one year from 1911-1912.
-He began working for the Federal Penitentiary Service at the federal prison on McNeil Island in Washington state at noon on March 20, 1914.
+After returning to his farm for two years, McBryar taught from 1911-1912 as a military instructor at Saint Paul's Normal and Industrial School near Lawrenceville, Virginia, a school historically for Black students when systems were segregated.

+By 1914 he had migrated to the Northwest.
+He began working for the Federal Penitentiary Service at the federal prison on McNeil Island in Washington state on March 20, 1914.

 McBryar had several jobs after this.
-He taught at a school from 1924 - 1928.
-He then attended school for four years.
+He taught at a North Carolina school from 1924 – 1928.
+He attended school for four years.
 McBryar returned to teaching again in 1935.

 Tennessee State Agricultural and Industrial College

-He graduated Tennessee Agricultural and Industrial State University in 1934 at the age of 73 with a Bachelor of Science degree in Agriculture.
+He graduated in 1934 at the age of 73 from Tennessee Agricultural and Industrial Teachers College, a land grant and historically black college, with a Bachelor of Science degree in Agriculture.

-In 1935, he wrote the following essay, which was published in The Bulletin in May, 1935:
+The following year he wrote this essay, which was published in The Bulletin of the school in May 1935:

 Death and burial

 He died at age 80 at Mercy Hospital, Philadelphia, Pennsylvania of cerebral thrombosis with arteriosclerosis as a contributory cause.
 He was buried in Arlington National Cemetery, Arlington County, Virginia.
 On December 16, 2017, members of Tennessee State University's Alumni Association took part in the annual Wreaths Across America and laid a memorial wreath at McBryar's grave.